U.S. flag

 • Contacted In Person

-If someone is visited by someone in person and would like to confirm that person is a Census Bureau employee, they can enter the name of the employee into the Census Bureau Staff Search.
+If someone is visited in person and would like to confirm that person is a Census Bureau employee, they can enter the name of the employee into the Census Bureau Staff Search.
 It is easiest to search using only the last name.
 They can also call the Census Regional Office closest to them.
 Our staff will always show a photo ID that displays his or her name, a Department of Commerce watermark, and an expiration date.

 Explore the links below for ACS resources to learn more about the survey, to respond to the survey, to access ACS data, and how to contact us.